 - Export it as a DOC, PDF, Google Doc, or other formats.

-- Create additional content (like a presentation or study material) based on the worksheet you just made.
+- Create additional content (like a presentation, lesson plan, assessment, or study material) based on the worksheet you just made.

 You can always access your worksheet later from your Monsha account.